 The North West Orienteering Club have created a orienteering course in the forest.

-Occasionally there may be restricted access to parts of the forest for work or other forest operations.
-Please adhere to safety signage which will be posted for your safety.
+There may be restrictions on access to parts of the forest from time to time due to forest operations.
+Please pay attention to safety signage

 About this forest

 The forest was part of the estate of Frederick Harvey, the fourth Earl of Bristol and Bishop of Derry, which included Downhill Castle, now maintained by the National Trust.

 The lake was originally designed as a fishpond; it is now a home to a number of mallard ducks that live on the pond.
 Both waymarked walks pass by this elongated pond.

 A walk through Downhill Forest will allow you to view one of Northern Ireland's fattest sitka spruce (in 1962 the girth was approximately 20 feet), an early Christian promontory fort and an old water powered sawmill with its lead running round the small lake in the middle of this woodland.